 The lethal injection process begins when the inmate is strapped to a gurney and receives an IV.
 The first substance injected is sodium thiopental to make the inmate unconscious.
 The second substance is pancuronium, which paralyzes the diaphragm.
 The final injection of potassium chloride causes cardiac arrest.

 Where is lethal injection carried out in Nevada?

 Call 702-DEFENSE for help . . .

-If after reading this you'd like to speak with our Las Vegas criminal defense attorneys for free about your case, call 702-DEFENSE (333-3673).
+If after reading this you would like to speak with our Las Vegas criminal defense attorneys for free about your case, call 702-DEFENSE (702-333-3673).
 We may be able to negotiate your charges down to lesser offenses or a full dismissal.
-And if you wish we're always ready to go to trial in your defense.
+And if you wish we are always ready to go to trial in your defense.

 For more information go to our articles on: Appealing to the Nevada Supreme Court; Michael Becker; Nevada murder law; and Nevada felony murder law.

 For information about California death penalty laws, go to our article on California death penalty laws.